 Commercial Vector Impedance Meter

-Impedance can be straight away measured by using commercial vector impedance meter in polar form.
+Impedance can be straight away measured by using a commercial vector impedance meter in polar form.
 Only a single balancing control is used in this for getting both the phase angle and magnitude of the impedance.

-The main disadvantage in conventional bridge circuits like too much consecutive adjustments are eliminated here.
-The range of measurements of impedance is 0.5 to 100,000Ω over the range of frequency 30 Hz to 40 kHz when external oscillator is used for giving the supply.
+The main disadvantage in conventional bridge circuits like too many consecutive adjustments is eliminated here.
+The range of measurements of impedance is 0.5 to 100,000Ω over the range of frequency 30 Hz to 40 kHz when an external oscillator is used for giving the supply.

-The frequencies generated internally are of 1 kHz or 400 Hz or 60 Hz and externally up to 20 kHz.
-The accuracy in readings of the magnitude of impedance is ± 1% and for the phase angle it will be ± 2%.
+The frequencies generated internally are 1 kHz or 400 Hz or 60 Hz and externally up to 20 kHz.
+The accuracy in readings of the magnitude of the impedance is ± 1% and for the phase angle, it will be ± 2%.